in

 Instructions

-3. Prep a summer cocktail in less than 5 minutes
+• Prep a smoking cocktail in less than 5 minutes

 Please drink responsibly, be fully accountable with your alcohol consumption, and show others respect.